Verbal duel intensifies between Cong and BJP over Bishop's remarks | Politics

 Earlier, Muraleedharan said such issues should not happen and any differences between religious groups should be discussed by sitting together.

-He said that he expected the Bishop himself to take steps to resolve the controversy.
+He said that he expected the Bishop to take steps to resolve the controversy.

 We do not want any agitations in the state over the Bishop's remarks, he said.